 The purpose of KCAC is to serve as a conduit between the Kenston Board of Education and the Kenston Community by communicating, researching and providing education on strategic matters.

-Kenston Citizens Advisory Council recently presented their finding from the 2018 Community Survey at the February 2019 Board of Education.
-We appreciate the over 700 members of the community who participated in the survey and provided valuable feedback as we work towards common goals and purpose.
-The district is working to address areas for improvement and capitalize on our success.
+In 2018, Kenston Citizens Advisory Council created and administered the first annual Community Survey.
+Over 700 members of the community participated in the survey and provided valuable feedback as we work towards common goals and purpose.
+The district is always working to address areas for improvement and capitalize on our success.
 The second survey was shared with the community in late Summer 2019.

 Vision Statement of the Kenston Local School District (excerpt)